Thayer Lindsley Visiting Lecturer

 - Faults, Fluids, and Ore Deposits: A Structural Primer

-Julie got hooked on structural geology when she returned to academia after a decade teaching physical education.
+Julie (JR) got hooked on structural geology when she returned to academia after a decade teaching physical education.
 She took a B.Sc.
 (Hons) project with Dr. Bernhard Spörli, who taught her the value of detailed observation, and a doctorate under the mentorship of Professor Rick Sibson, who emphasized the need to sort the signal from the noise.
 From both, she learned the value of inspirational teaching.
 Since then, she has worked on structural controls on fluid flow with application to volcano-tectonic hazards, and mineral and geothermal exploration.
 Her field areas include active and paleoextensional and volcanic provinces from Africa and the Caribbean to Antarctica and New Zealand.
 JR’s current research passion is orogenic-scale control on metal transfer from source to sink.
 She is a Skinner Awardee, the former Regional Vice President Australasia for the Society of Economic Geologists, and the head of the School of Environment at the University of Auckland, New Zealand.